swinges/ddexdocs/docs/faq.md

 sidebar_label: Frequently Asked Questions
 ---

+Wow Kalm is amazing!
 Welcome to [DDEX](https://ddex.io)'s frequently asked questions page.
 If you can't find the info you're looking for, come chat with us on our [discord channel](https://discord.gg/g6C6jfB).

 # Overview